 Use Lead Ads to Build Up Your Marketing List

 A large Facebook following is great, however, Facebook “owns” your contacts.
 If they decide to change their algorithm or shut down, you will lose access to those people.

-Creating a lead magnet such as a free e-book or course and then running a lead ad, will help you build your marketing list.
-Consumers can enter their email address directly into Facebook (no added steps or friction during which you may lose them) in exchange for their free gift.
+Creating a lead magnet, such as a free e-book or course, and then running a lead ad will help you build your marketing list.
+Consumers can enter their email addresses directly into Facebook (no added steps or friction during which you may lose them) in exchange for their free gift.
 You can then add their email to your marketing list and include them in your email marketing campaigns moving forward.

 Incorporate Video Ads

 If you’ve been running ads for a while and aren’t seeing the returns you’d hoped for, or you’re brand new to Facebook ads and want to try a few different options and see what works best for your situation, video ads may be just what you’re looking for.